AdobeDocs/analytics.en/help/implement/vars/plugins/addproductevar.md

 1. Add an action to the above rule with the following configuration:
     * Extension: Common Analytics Plugins
     * Action Type: Initialize addProductEvar
-1. Save and publish the changes to the rule.-->
+1. Save and publish the changes to the rule.

 ## Install the plug-in using custom code editor